kvarak/dnd/docs/_Folk/shifter.md

 - **Size**.
 Your size is Medium.

 - **Speed**.
-Your base speed is 30 feet.
+Your base speed is 30 ft.

 - **Low-light Vision**.
 Thanks to your lycanthrope heritage, you have superior vision.
-You can see in dim light as if it were bright light, and an additional 30 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light and an additional 30 ft into darkness as if it were dim light.

 - **Heritage**.
 Several variants of shifter exist, each with its own animalistic features.
 Each of these shifter variants has some associated minor behavior that most of its members exhibit.